pejman-hkh/gorn/README.md

 For backend I used `Gin`, `Gorm` for api

-For frontend I will used nextjs
+For frontend I will use nextjs

 At the end, I want to develop an ecommerce for it